 Early on I had all the traditional therapist training, please don’t consider me one.
 I went beyond that long ago.
 Rather, consider me as an effective change agent, a personal consultant who employs innovative, powerful change methodologies to meet your goals.

-If you want to see a traditional therapist for years, I’m not for you.
+If you want to see a traditional therapist for months and months, or even years, I’m not for you.
 Do consider me if you want to gracefully evolve and positively move on with your life.